In-Person & Self-Guided Training

 - Mandatory Reporting: Learn about Colorado's Mandatory Reporting law and how it protects adults with I/DD.

-- 6 Principles of IDEA: Introduction to key principles of the Individuals with Disabilities Education Act.
+- Special Education & IEPs: Introduction to key principles of the Individuals with Disabilities Education Act.

 Need Help now?